 Last Year I've revamped our main bedroom and I really like the warmth look oak furniture brings into a room.
 But at the same time oak furniture takes high maintenance.
 Stains that set into your oak furniture may be hard to get rid off.
 You must clean them as soon as they happen, or it will soak into the oak.
 Below is an examples of where you can get some quality oak furniture at really good price and how to keep this looking new.

 I don't like Murphy's much either.
 I prefer the orange oil, but I also seen somewhere to give wood furniture a face lift you can use very thick instant coffee!
 Just make a sort of paste out of it put it on with a clean soft cloth then wipe it in like you would a stain.
-Then afterward treat with mineral oil.
-The piece that they did this to looked amazing afterward!

 Our bedroom furniture is over 50 years old and has never been refinished, just dusted with Pledge.
 Any suggestions on how to get rid of "sticky" and dull finish without completely redoing pieces?

-By Karenanne from WI
+By Karen Tracy from WI